solislemuslab/PhyloClustering.jl/docs/src/index.md

 # PhyloClustering.jl

 [PhyloClustering.jl](https://github.com/solislemuslab/ml-phylo-trees) is a [Julia](http://julialang.org/) package for performing unsupervised learning on phylogenetic trees.
-The algorithms currently included are K-means, Hierarchical Clustering, Gaussian Mixture Model, and DBSCAN.
+The algorithms currently included are K-means, Hierarchical Clustering, Gaussian Mixture Model (GMM), and Density-based Spatial Clustering of Applications with Noise (DBSCAN).

 ## Citation